-- ❖ Interns in the neuropsychology concentration will be required to complete a total of 18 psychological reports.
+- Interns in the neuropsychology concentration will be required to complete a total of 18 psychological reports.
 At least 15 psychological assessments will include formal psychological testing, of which at least 10 will be comprehensive neuropsychological batteries.
-Over the course of the year, the intern will complete three MMPI-2/PAI's, and seven WAIS-IVs.
-Included in this number will be one case conceptualization in the Clinical Practice seminar, one court report, and one cultural formulation.

-- ❖ In the course of this concentration, interns will be expected to address at least three of the following questions:

-- Head Injury Neuropsychological Assessment
+Over the course of the year, the intern will complete five MMPI-2/MMPI-2-RF/PAI's and seven WAIS-IVs.
+Included in this number will be one clinical case conceptualization (to be presented in the Psychotherapy Seminar), one court report, and one cultural formulation. - In the course of this concentration, interns will be expected to address at least three of the following questions: - Head Injury Neuropsychological Assessment - Malingering Cognitive Impairment

 - Differential Diagnosis of Dementia

 - HIV Neuropsychological Assessment

 - Geriatric Neuropsychological Assessment

 - Screening for Cognitive Rehabilitation Group

-- Malingering Cognitive Impairment

-- Treatment Planning

-- Trial Competency Barriers